Ebay

 affairs programme, while I conduct some small experiments.

-Experiments and A Little More Analysis Have Been Done.
+Small Experiments and A Little More Analysis Have Been

-separate anonymous browser window as a guest ebay customer,
+listings into a separate anonymous browser window as a

-promotion is still there visible on the static page.
+there visible on the static page.
+When, as the

-When, as the customer, I then enter a number of items to buy
+customer, I then enter a number of items to buy which

-which should get a promotional discount, not surprisingly, I
+should get a promotional discount, not surprisingly, I do

 just been turned off.